Breaking News | Pompeo heads to see allies who are turning page on Trump

 Leaders who have called Biden to offer congratulations include French President Emmanuel Macron, who will see Pompeo on Monday in Paris.

-“But make no mistake about it, we have one president, one secretary of state, one national security team at a time.”
+“But make no mistake about it, we have one president, one secretary of state, one national security team at a time,” he said.

-A senior State Department official, asked whether Pompeo would insist to allies that Trump will remain in power, said that Pompeo has a “broad strategy” in pursuit of US interests and that “he remains the secretary of state.”
+A senior State Department official, asked whether Pompeo would insist to allies that Trump will remain in power, said that the former CIA director has a “broad strategy” in pursuit of US interests and that “he remains the secretary of state.”

 France — which like many US allies had sharp disagreements with Trump on issues from climate change to trade to Iran — is under no illusion that the Republican tycoon will stay in power.